-Provides the first of six experiences working in an education setting with children and their families who are culturally, linguistically and ability diverse, under the guidance of a program-selected teacher.
-Emphasizes developing a classroom community through an anti-bias approach.
-Incorporates the standards for professional teacher behavior as outlined by NAEYC.
-First course in a series of six ECED courses for the non-certificated option, taken concurrently with ECED 301.
+Provides the first experience working in an educational setting with children and their families who are culturally, linguistically and ability diverse, under the guidance of a program-selected mentor teacher.
+Topics include reflective practice, developing a classroom community through an anti-bias approach, standards for professional teacher behavior as outlined by NAEYC, NAEYC Professional Code of Ethics and effective instructional strategies.
+Additional topics may be presented as needed.
+Requires 99 hours of field experience in an early care and education environment.
+Prerequisites: None